 University of Pennsylvania graduate students in Arabic and Islamic Studies at either the M.A. or Ph.D. levels who are in good standing and whose academic performance has been outstanding are eligible.
 Graduate students in other departments whose program of study and research involves a significant amount of Arabic studies are also eligible.
 All candidates, irrespective of discipline, must demonstrate advanced competence in Arabic and Arabic must be the primary language of their research.
 In addition, the applicants must demonstrate how they fulfill the spirit of the award, apart from academic excellence.
 Eligibility is open to US and non-US citizens alike.

 Applicants should provide the following documentation: a transcript of grades (a copy from Penn-in-Touch is acceptable), a 2-3 page statement of purpose that includes information on their interest in Arabic and Islamic studies, graduate and career goals, how they intend to use the grant funds, and in what ways they have fulfilled the spirit of the Award.
 Two letters of recommendation are also required.
-A complete application file should be submitted by the above deadline (Friday, April 12, 2013 midnight) to the Middle East Center.
+A complete application file should be submitted by the above deadline (Monday, May 22, 2017 at 11:59 PM) to the Middle East Center.

 Please note: Applicants for the award who previously applied should send a letter of re-application for this year's award briefly outlining changes in their course of study or progress toward their academic goals in Arabic study, and any additional information about how they fulfill the spirit of the award, addressed to the Middle East Center.
 No further letters of recommendation are required.